What is SECR and why is it important for your business?

 • An annual balance sheet of at least £18 million

-Businesses that qualify will be required to report their UK energy use and associated greenhouse gas emissions related to gas, electricity and transport, among others.
+Qualifying businesses are required to report their UK energy use and associated greenhouse gas emissions.
 Not meeting the reporting requirements of SECR may result in accounts not being signed off, which in turn can lead to fines and civil penalties.

 Consultiv Utilities can help you meet the criteria necessary for compliance

-Achieving SECR compliance may seem like a daunting prospect, but Consultiv Utilities are on hand to help your organisation through the necessary steps.
+Achieving SECR compliance may seem like a complicated process.
+However, the corporate team at Consultiv are on hand to help your organisation through the necessary steps.
+By working closely with your organisation, we will ensure that your utilities are manageable, transparent and SECR compliant.

 Are you ready to improve your energy outlook?
 Get in touch with the team at Consultiv Utilities today.